Dublin Bay and the Environment

 The Council is working with landowners to improve some localized constraints in the route and waiting on definition of the works implemented as part of the emergency mobility interventions.
 Resume of project activities will be informed once definition is obtained.

 Regular updates will be provided over the next two years as this project progresses.

 The section of the route in DCC, namely from Sean Moore Park until Merion Gates / Rock Road, will be progressed on a separate contract, managed by DCC.

 These findings will feed into an engineering evaluation of the study area in order to identify potential routes which have the least impact on any of the identified ecological and environmental features of the study area.

-A series of Public Consultations will be organised at key stages throughout 2020 to inform the public about progress to date and to allow people have their say on how their cycleway and walking route is developed.
+A series of Public Consultations will be organised at key stages to inform the public about progress to date and to allow people have their say on how their cycleway and walking route is developed.